 - Focus on the storytelling, not just the product: Craft messaging that helps the consumer understand what values your company stands for.
 Friendship, efficiency, family, trust, passion; these are all fairly abstract notions that still pay a powerful role in positive association and in building a brand beyond just your product.

-- Harness the power of visuals: Video is one of the most powerful marketing tools available, especially in an age where people are spending more time watching videos online than ever and identify video as their favorite tool to receive information.
-Personalized Video is exceptionally effective in delivering a brand story; creating feelings of trust and being understood while also piqueing interest and encouraging the consumer to like, share and tweet their personalized story, thus exponentially increasing the reach of your campaigns.
-Personalized Video also regularly sees 23% of viewers clicking the call to action at the end of the video.
+- Harness the power of visuals: Video is one of the most powerful marketing tools available, especially in an age where people are spending more time watching videos online than ever and identify video as their favourite tool to receive information.
+Personalised Video is exceptionally effective in delivering a brand story; creating feelings of trust and being understood while also piqueing interest and encouraging the consumer to like, share and tweet their personalised story, thus exponentially increasing the reach of your campaigns.
+Personalised Video also regularly sees 23% of viewers clicking the call to action at the end of the video.

 - Be honest, relevant and accessible: Since customers are savvy and overly familiar with standard marketing language, they now value honesty and relevance more than anything.
 Creating stories, videos and messages that reflect their personal reality and speak their language in a personable and frank way is super effective.

 The most important element of B2C conversion is by far building relationships.
 This needs to be done carefully, purposefully and subtly over time, and focus on the emotional connection.
 Story-telling works on a sub-conscious level to create positive associations with your brand and increase loyalty.
 Focusing on positive and authentic messaging through story-telling will have far more effectiveness and longevity than product-specific marketing.
 Through mediums such as video, you can deeply enhance the emotional connection customers have to your brand and also set you apart from your competitors.